 "It is important to train our Airmen, and teach them that the right way to do something is the only way," Sollars said.
 "We have to be precise when handling cargo.
 If you receive a package in the mail and the contents inside are broken or damaged, they have to send it back, which costs time and money.
 We do training like this event to ensure we do our job the right way, the first time."

 According to Jweinat, the course was similar to the high stress of being deployed.

 "When you're driving or directing the forklift during the course, there are guys who have been doing this for years who are watching your every move," he said.
 "It's stressful and fast paced, but it's important to remain focused like in any deployment."

-The events were part of Rodeo, a biennial international competition that focuses on mission readiness, featuring airdrops, aerial refueling and other events that showcase the skills of mobility crews from around the world.
+The event was part of Air Mobility Rodeo 2011, a biennial international competition that focuses on mission readiness, featuring airdrops, aerial refueling and other events that showcase the skills of mobility crews from around the world.